sonic-visualiser/sonic-visualiser/README.md

-Sonic Visualiser was devised and developed in the [Centre for Digital Music](https://c4dm.eecs.qmul.ac.uk/) at Queen Mary University of London, primarily by Chris Cannam, with contributions from Christian Landone, Mathieu Barthet, Dan Stowell, Jesus Corral Garcia, Matthias Mauch, and Craig Sapp.
+Sonic Visualiser was devised and developed in the [Centre for Digital Music](https://c4dm.eecs.qmul.ac.uk/) at Queen Mary University of London, primarily by Chris Cannam, with contributions from Christian Landone, Mathieu Barthet, Dan Stowell, Jesús Corral García, Matthias Mauch, and Craig Sapp.
 Special thanks to Professor Mark Sandler for initiating and supporting the project.

+Sonic Visualiser is currently maintained primarily by Chris Cannam at Particular Programs Ltd.

 The Sonic Visualiser code is in general